kkkMaks/recipe-hub/README.md

 - ### User Stories
   - As a user, I want to be able to search for recipes by ingredient or category so that I can find recipes that I want to make.
+  - As a user, I want to be able to update the quantity of ingredients in a recipe so that I can adjust the recipe to my needs.
-  - As a user, I want to be able to save recipes to my profile so that I can easily access them later.
+  - As a user, I want to be able to bookmark recipes so that I can review them later.
   - As a user, I want to be able to upload my own recipes so that I can share them with the community.
   - As a user, I want the website to be easy to navigate and visually appealing
   - As a user, I want the website to be responsive so that I can access it on a range of devices.